tilalis/discrepancy-finder/README.md

 ## Logging

-For logging, I have chosen the `loguru` library, which is a flexible, easy-to-use and zero-configuration logging library.
+For logging, I have chosen `loguru` library, which is a flexible, easy-to-use and zero-configuration logging library.

 ## Creating the database